vanOosterhoutLab/HybridCheck/README.md

 functions, then you can click no.
 Note that saying yes to the GUI does not mean you cannot use the exported functions for use in the R console.

-## The exported functions
+## Internal documentation

-The documentation of each can be viewed from within R by typing:
+The documentation of each HybRIDS function can be viewed from within R by typing:
 ``` ?function_name_here ``` in the R console.

 # Contributing